JamieIzzard/GlacierVelocity/README.md

 **4. s1_vel_geocoding**: Converts velocity from slant range to ground range and creates a GeoTIFF.

 ## Future Work
-Future versions will improve system compatibility and extend setup for more types of imagery beyond Sentinel-1 SLCs.
-Please watch this space for updates.
+Future versions will improve system compatibility and extend setup for more types of imagery beyond Sentinel-1 SLCs